Aerial

 |

-use as the light tactical airlift element of the RAAF.
-These aircraft
+use as the light tactical airlift element of the RAAF for decades.

 remain unmatched in short field and soft field landing and takeoff